Homogenized Hay and Other Perils of the Modern Sporthorse Diet

 Imagine if you will the most beautiful hay you can think of.
 How about a big gorgeous three string bale of Timothy?
 It’s delicious green shoots bound tightly in uniform nutritious flakes with not so much as a single blade of another type of grass in the whole bale.
 Even if you conjured images of a drool-worthy first-cut bale of leafy alfalfa or any other strain of chopped and formed grassy equine delicacy, your description of equine fodder perfection likely included the assumption that your imagined bale was of a specific and exclusive type of grass, and of course, 100% weed free.

 When a bale of hay can cost more than a week’s groceries, you’re not wrong to demand the utmost quality, especially when hay makes up the majority of your horse’s diet.
 You’re also completely within your rights to demand that said hay is weed-free.
 After all, you paid for every blade of that hay and weeds aren’t as nutritious as grasses...some can even be dangerous!

-So you sell a kidney, or take a second mortgage, or whatever it is you have to do to insure that Dobbin has the highest quality hay you can find.
+So you sell a kidney or take a second mortgage, or whatever it is you have to do to ensure that Dobbin has the highest quality hay you can find.
 Two flakes in the morning & three in the evening of the exact same perfect hay...Every.
 Single.
 Day.